computoms/clock/README.md

 Use the `clock_tracking` python package to run the program, i.e. `python -m clock_tracking` or directly the command alias (see above).
 In this documentation, we'll use the alias `clock` to call the `python -m clock_tracking` package.

-You can add a new entry by adding the entry definition after the package name:
+You can add a new entry using the `add` command:

 ```
-$ clock Definition of the prototype +myapp +proto
+$ clock add Definition of the prototype +myapp +proto
 Added: 08:10 Definition of the prototype +myapp +proto

 Duration   Date                  Start      Stop       Tags            Name                               IDs